England 0-0 Italy: Points shared in lively encounter

 Key stats

-- Mancini named the second-youngest starting XI of his tenure, with an average age of 25 years and 126 days (after Hungary, 25y & 18d).
+- Mancini named the second-youngest starting XI of his tenure, with an average age of 25 years and 126 days (after Hungary, 25 years and 18 days).

 - The last four meetings between these sides have all been drawn.